Science Behind Cryotherapy

 How do the blood vessels know to constrict?
 Essentially, cold receptors on the skin trigger the sympathetic nervous system to release neurochemicals, like norepinephrine, a notably strong vasoconstrictive agent, that induce vasoconstriction.
 The effects of vasoconstriction are so powerful that it has even been shown to help decrease the regional perfusion of chemotherapy drugs and mitigate peripheral neuropathy side effects .

-The local anesthetic effect of cryotherapy via application of an ice pack or cold compress does more than just "numb" the area.
+The local anesthetic effect of cryotherapy via the application of an ice pack or cold compress does more than just "numb" the area.
 On a physiological level, a handful of essential processes are happening.
 As blood flow is diminished, swelling goes down and reduces the pressure on the soft tissues and skin of the injured area.

 At the same time, a sudden drop in the temperature of the nerve receptors and fibres expands the threshold of stimulation for pain fibres.
 This effectively slows the nerve conductivity down enough to block pain signals and thereby reduce feelings of discomfort.
 The quick application of cryotherapy tools may also alleviate acute skeletal muscle spasms associated with both the injury itself as well as the reflexive muscle reaction to pain.